Nik-hil005/PharmaTrace/README.md

 # PharmaTrace
 A decentralized counterfeit medicine authentication system leveraging Blockchain and AI to ensure transparency across pharmaceutical supply chain and automating detection of counterfeits.
-Allowing manufacturers, distributors, and condumers to verify the authenticity and journey of medications from production to consumer hands.
+Allowing manufacturers, distributors, and consumers to verify the authenticity and journey of medications from production to consumer hands.